i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Related Work

 \section{Related Work}

-In this section, we briefly review the previous related works from aspects both in CDSR and VAE-based methods.

-\textbf{Cross-Domain Sequential Recommendation } (CDSR) \cite{ma2019pi,sun2021parallel,xu2023rethinking} aims to improve sequential recommendation (SR) performance by utilizing user behavior sequences from multiple related domains.
-Pi-Net\cite{ma2019pi} and PSJNet \cite{sun2021parallel} design gating mechanism to learn and transfer cross-domain information on overlapping users.
-The attentive learning-based model DASL \cite{li2021dual} uses dual attentive learning to transfer the user's latent interests bidirectionally across two domains.
-Similarly, DA-GCN\cite{guo2021gcn} and MIFN\cite{ma2022mixed} build user-item bipartite graphs to facilitate cross-domain information transferring on overlapping users.
-Moreover, C$^{2}$DSR \cite{cao2022contrastive} employs graph neural networks \cite{wang2020combinatorial,ma2020memory,he2020lightgcn, wang2021learning} and sequential attentive encoder to simultaneously learn the inter-domain and inner-domain collaborative signals and utilize contrastive learning to align single-domain and cross-domain user representations.
-However, these methods rely heavily on data from overlapping users, who constitute only a small fraction of the user base in real-world scenarios, thereby, they usually perform poorly in real-world recommendation systems due to inadequate representation of long-tailed and cold-start users.
+\textbf{Cross-Domain Sequential Recommendation }~\citep{ma2019pi,sun2021parallel,xu2023rethinking} aims to improve sequential recommendation (SR) performance by utilizing user behavior sequences from multiple related domains.
+Pi-Net\citep{ma2019pi} and PSJNet \citep{sun2021parallel} design gating mechanism to learn and transfer cross-domain information on overlapping users.
+The attentive learning-based model DASL \citep{li2021dual} uses dual attentive learning to transfer the user's latent interests bidirectionally across two domains.
+Similarly, DA-GCN\citep{guo2021gcn} and MIFN\citep{ma2022mixed} build user-item bipartite graphs to facilitate cross-domain information transferring on overlapping users.
+Moreover, C$^{2}$DSR \citep{cao2022contrastive} employs GNNs as sequential attentive encoder to learn the collaborative signals and utilize contrastive learning to align single- and cross-domain user representations.
+However, these methods heavily depend on overlapping users, limiting their effectiveness for long-tailed and cold-start users.

-\textbf{VAE-bsed Recommendation} \cite{liang2018variational, kingma2013auto} have become prominent for their strong probabilistic foundations in exploring the complexities of user-item interactions within latent spaces.
-SA-VAE \cite{salah2021towards} pre-trains a VAE on the source domain and aligns latent variables between source and target domain VAEs.
-DisenCDR \cite{cao2022disencdr} uses mutual information maximization to disentangle domain-specific information.
-Both methods rely on user overlap and perform poorly for non-overlapping users.
-To address this, VDEA \cite{liu2022exploiting} uses VAEs with embedding alignment to enhance performance for non-overlapping users, while CDRIB \cite{cao2022cross} employs a variational information bottleneck to model domain-shared and inner-domain information for cold-start users.
-However, CDRIB is limited to cold-start users and compresses information-rich inner-domain data, affecting performance for overlapping users.